smaclell/smaclell.github.io/_drafts/introdution-to-dependency-injection.md

 all about the abstractions and layers, Dependency Injection is all about how dependencies are provided.

 Don't worry.
 At it is a really simple idea.
-Here is the demysified version by [James Shore][james]:
+Here is the demystified version by [James Shore][james]:

 > Dependency injection means giving an object its instance variables.

-Literally injecting dependencies into a class.
-In our previous example we injected our dependencies using parameters on the constructor, but you could also use properties or specialized methods.
+Literally, injecting dependencies into a class.
+In our previous example, we injected our dependencies using parameters on the constructor, but you could also use properties or specialized methods.